nedbat/watchgha/README.rst

 You can authenticate against GitHub if needed using either an entry in your .netrc file, or by setting the ``GITHUB_TOKEN`` environment variable.

+No authentication is needed for public repos.
+For private repos, OAuth or classic tokens need the ``repo`` scope, and fine-grained tokens need the "Actions (read)" repository permission.

 If you use GitHub Enterprise, you can set the environment variables ``GITHUB_SERVER_URL`` (default: ``https://github.com``) and ``GITHUB_API_URL`` (default: ``https://api.github.com``)